drasbeck/macos-thinkpad-t430/update_log.md

 ### Updating from 10.14.6 Supplemental Update 2 to 10.15.0 Catalina
 	- Update Clover to v 5070
-	- Update AppleALC.kext, Lilu.kext and WhateverGreen.kext to latest versions
+	- Update EFI kexts to latest versions
 	- Install update via Software Update with complementary reboots (this took a looong time).
 	- Flush kext cache (to get audio).
-	- No WiFi and BT for now, working on it.
+	- WiFi is working with gnarly fix, not sure if I could do better.